 Going back to the Twelfth century and the great European universities in Paris, Bologna, and Oxford, this celebration marks the start of the academic year for students and faculties of law, medicine, philosophy, and theology.

 Today we pray for the “gifts of the Holy Spirit” seeking wisdom, understanding, counsel, fortitude, knowledge, piety, and awe before God, the source of all truth.

-The gospel reading from Matthew, and the core teaching of Jesus in his “Sermon on the Mount,” again emphasizes Jesus as a teacher who opens us the this “invisible kingdom of the heart” in which our actions of peace and justice serve people most in need of our love.
+The gospel reading from Matthew, and the core teaching of Jesus in his “Sermon on the Mount,” again emphasizes Jesus as a teacher who opens us the this “invisible kingdom of the heart” in which our actions of peace and justice serve people most in need.